cpske/ISP/type-hints/introduction.md

 ## Motivations for using type hints

-- Improved **readability** for humans and computers
+- Improve **readability** for humans and computers
-  * Improve code completion and refactoring in IDEs
+  * Better code completion and refactoring in IDEs
 - Acts as live **documentation**
   * Solves the problem of docstrings not being maintained
   * Docstrings don't allow complex types
 - Reduce errors
   * Helps a lot in large projects

-While Python is known for its _dynamic_ or "duck" typing (and some people will argue against any form of enforced type checking), many (including the retired BDFL Guido van Rossum) agree that _static type checking_ is still welcome (in the form of "gradual type hinting").
+While Python is known for _dynamic_ or "duck" typing (and some people will argue against any form of enforced type checking), many (including the retired BDFL Guido van Rossum) agree that _static type checking_ is still welcome in the form of "gradual type hinting".

 ## Ways to type hint